 With heavy apps and games all around, a phone nowadays should have a minimum of 3GB of RAM for smooth functioning.
 That said, it’s always preferred to have a larger 4GB or 6GB size for power users.

 Now, while most people check processors and RAM before buying, they tend to overlook the storage size.
 As a matter of fact, the storage mentioned in the spec sheet is also used by system files, making it even shorter for your consumption.

-For instance, a phone having 32GB internal storage will offer only about 23-25GB of usable space, depending upon the manufacturer.
-This often makes it a bottleneck, limiting the number of apps and files you can store your phone.
+For instance, a phone that has 32GB internal storage will offer only about 23-25GB of usable space, depending upon the manufacturer.
+This often makes it a bottleneck, limiting the number of apps and files you can store on your phone.
 Hence, make sure to choose the variant based on your requirements.
 If your budget allows, it’s always good to spend more for higher RAM and storage.

 Note that there should always be a right balance between the processor and the size of RAM.
 A potent chip clubbed with lesser RAM will hinder the multitasking and gaming capabilities.
 Whereas, a very underpowered chip with more RAM won’t make it extra-ordinarily fast either.
 So go with the right combination.